TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          Available sub-property:

-         **direction:** (Since TYPO3 CMS 6.2) string /stdWrap.
+         **direction:** string /stdWrap.
 The direction, in which the files should be sorted.
 Possible values are "asc" for ascending and "desc" for descending.
 Ascending is the default.